It's not the same for everyone

-These accounts will be drawn down over time.
-Experts say you should not withdraw more than about 4 percent of your 401(k) or IRA each year to avoid running out of money before you run out of time.
-Obviously, inflation, interest rates and investment income play a huge role in determining whether the 4 percent rule works for you.
+You draw these accounts down over time.
+Experts say you shouldn’t withdraw more than about 4% of your 401(k) and IRAs each year to avoid running out of money before you run out of time.
+Obviously, inflation, interest rates, and investment income play a huge role in determining whether the 4 percent rule works for you.

 Social Security and Retirement Fund Rules

 Your ability to tap into your retirement income is subject to rules that let you maximize your benefits and avoid penalties.
-Social Security, for example, is available to you as early as age 62 but with reduced benefits.
+Social Security, for example, is available to you as early as age 62, but with reduced benefits.
 Full Social Security retirement age is 66 to 67 (depending on when you were born; check out this Social Security calculator for specifics).
-If you wait until age 70, you will receive the largest benefit.
+If you wait until age 70, you’ll receive the largest benefit.

 IRAs and 401(k) plans have rules about when you can begin withdrawing funds without penalty.
-Traditional IRAs and 401(k) plans impose a 10 percent penalty (plus taxes) on any funds withdrawn before the age of 59½.
-Roth IRAs impose the same penalty—but only on earnings, not on contributions.
-Roth IRAs also require that funds must be in the account for at least five years before you can withdraw earnings without penalty.
+Traditional IRAs and 401(k) plans impose a 10% penalty (plus taxes) on any funds withdrawn before the age of 59 ½.
+Roth IRAs have the same penalty—but only on earnings, not on contributions.
+And Roth IRAs require that funds be in the account for at least five years before you can withdraw earnings without penalty.

 Your Health Status

 Your health is an important factor when deciding when to quit the workforce.
-If you currently have employer-provided healthcare, are facing expensive surgery and are not old enough for Medicare, you likely will want to get that surgery out of the way before retiring.
-In fact, postponing retirement until at least the age of 65 to qualify for Medicare makes sense regardless of your health status.
+If you currently have employer-provided healthcare, are facing expensive surgery, and are not old enough for Medicare, you’ll likely want to get that surgery out of the way before retiring.
+In fact, postponing retirement until at least age 65 to qualify for Medicare makes sense regardless of your health status.

 Fidelity has estimated that a 65-year-old couple on Medicare retiring in 2018 will spend roughly $280,000 on healthcare during a 20-year retirement.
 This, by the way, doesn’t include long-term care, which can add thousands of dollars to that figure.